Solana0x/GrassNode/README.md

 # Get Grass Multi Account 100% Uptime FREE Python Bot 1.25x NODE

+# On everyones So many Dms and messages oN DIscord and Telegram I have started New COmmunity Node Server !!
+NO HASSEL of running NODE!!!

+Features
+-> So , I will run the grass node on your Basis because many of you guys said you cant run the server or vps or proxies unable to run script !!
+-> Not Cost effective for you BEcause you guys Buying proxies for 4$ and i buyed bulk in 1$ !!
+-> You have to pay heavy in vps cost
+-> Solution Just send me a dm in Discord and send your user ID i will add The Grass points directly to Your Grass account!!
+-> EaSy and cheap solution no hassle of running node !
+Better prices than whales market and easy access !!
+-> CONTACT : ` 0xphatom ` on Discord  https://discord.com/users/979641024215416842
+-> Those who can run the script On their own and are devs Please run via own !
+Dont Dm this is just for newbies and non technical persons Thanks :) !!

 This Python Bot script manages WebSocket connections through specified SOCKS5 proxies, Unlimited Proxies and multiple get grass Accounts handling authentication and maintaining persistent connections with a server.
 The script also includes functionality to periodically send ping messages to keep the connection alive forever.
 If you can run your pc 24/7 then you dont need a Vps or proxy server lol

 ![image](https://github.com/Solana0x/GrassNode/assets/142747768/31352aea-0d5c-4df7-b07f-ee9aa7d3d2d4)